 Plasma Etch systems have been used in many areas of research and production at many world class companies and universities around the globe.
-We work with world class companies such as Motorola, Nasa, Boeing and Lockheed Martin.

 With over 35 years of experience in building plasma systems and collaborating with other companies, we have developed some of the most effective, cost-efficient plasma treatment systems in the industry.